MorphiaOrg/morphia-docs/content/morphia/2.4/_index.md

 </dependencies>
 ```

-If you want to use a `-SNAPSHOT` build you will need to add the appropriate repository information to you pom:
+If you want to use a `-SNAPSHOT` build you will need to add the appropriate repository information to your pom:

 ```xml
 <repositories>